elixir-circuits/circuits_gpio/README.md

 ### Where can I get help?

 Most issues people have are on how to communicate with hardware for the first time.
-Since `gpio` is a thin wrapper on the Linux sys class interface, you may find help by searching for similar issues when using Python or C.
+Since `ElixirCircuits.GPIO` is a thin wrapper on the Linux sys class interface, you may find help by searching for similar issues when using Python or C.

-For help specifically with `gpio`, you may also find help on the nerves channel on the [elixir-lang Slack](https://elixir-slackin.herokuapp.com/).
+For help specifically with `ElixirCircuits.GPIO`, you may also find help on the nerves channel on the [elixir-lang Slack](https://elixir-slackin.herokuapp.com/).
-Many [Nerves](http://nerves-project.org) users also use `gpio`.
+Many [Nerves](http://nerves-project.org) users also use `ElixirCircuits.GPIO`.

 ### I tried turning on and off a GPIO as fast as I could.
 Why was it slow?